 From David Bowie to Led Zeppelin: 6 legendary acts that Keith Richards hates

-Current rock stars have a constant outlet for their musings in the all-singing all-dancing form of social media.
-Meanwhile, during rock and roll’s heyday, artists like Keith Richards only got to vent about other artists during interviews for it to find a public forum.
-It makes it all the more impressive that he found the time to air so many of his grievances with some of rock and roll’s most legendary acts.
+Current rock stars have a constant outlet for their musings in the all-singing all-dancing form of social media — a platform which for good or bad provides a direct link between audience and artist.
+Meanwhile, during rock and roll’s heyday, artists like Keith Richards only got to vent about other bands and musicians during interviews for it to find a public forum.
+It makes it all the more impressive that he found so much time to air so many of his grievances with some of rock and roll’s most legendary acts.

-As the chugging rhythm of The Rolling Stones, Richards has earned his seat at the top table of rock and roll — among the great and the goo do the genre.
+As the chugging rhythm and swagger of The Rolling Stones, Richards has earned his seat at the top table of rock and roll — among the great and the good of the genre.
 But while the guitarist has always paid homage to the founding fathers of blues and rock ‘n’ roll — noting that without them he would be nothing — he’s also never been shy about throwing the odd poison-tipped barb or two at his contemporaries.